topranks/homerlabs/getting_started.md

 # Getting Started

-## Notes
+#### Notes

 The lab is designed to be run on Linux.
-As it uses virtual machines to emualte the Juniper devices it is better running directly on bare metal, however it should in theory work in a VM; as long as nested virtualization is enabled.
+Some of the Juniper virtual devices run as QEMU virtual machines, so it is better to run on bare metal.
+It should in theory work in a VM, however, if nested virtualization is enabled.

-### Part 1: Install containerlab, docker and the required container images.

-This section details what is required to get a working docker subsystem with the right images installed to instantiate any of the labs.
+### Steps

 #### 1. Install Docker